 Dr. Caruso's research interests include philosophy of mind, cognitive science, and metaphysics, with a particular interest in consciousness and free will.
 His most recent work focuses on the problem of free will and the phenomenology of freedom.
 In particular, he argues that our subjective feeling of freedom, as reflected in the first-person phenomenology of agentive experience, is an illusion created by certain aspects of our consciousness.
 His broader work engages issues at the intersection of the behavioral, cognitive, and neurosciences.
 He is especially interested in theoretical accounts of consciousness and what recent developments in the behavioral, cognitive, and neurosciences can tell us about human agency and free will.
 He is also interested in exploring the implications of free will skepticism for ourselves, society, morality, meaning, and the law.
 In particular, he is an optimistic skeptic and disillusionist maintaining that, not only can we preserve meaning, morals, and purpose without belief in free will and desert-based moral responsibility, but that we would be better off without such beliefs.

-His other interests include ethics, social and political philosophy, moral responsibility, and the clash between religious and scientific worldviews.
+His other interests include science and religion, ethics, social and political philosophy, and issues related to moral responsibility.

 Additional activities: contributor to the blog Flickers of Freedom, Assessing Editor for The Journal of Mind and Behavior.